ArthurRab/Encryption-from-scratch/README.md

 Hashing here is implemented as H(text) = E('AAAAAAAAA', text)
-Basically, we use the encryption algorithm, but put in the string we want to has as the key instead of the input.
-Thus since we use a constant as the string we are "encrypting", then we get an output of constant size, which also changes completely when the input string is changed even slightly.
+Basically, we use the encryption algorithm, but put in the string we want to hash as the key instead of the input.
+Thus, since we use a constant as the string we are "encrypting", we get an output of constant size, which also changes completely when the input string is changed even slightly.